 These stones can be placed under your pillow, next to your nightstand or anywhere that is close to you and your bed.
 If placing it under your pillow, make sure you are comfortable and it’s a smooth tumbled stone.
+Last thing you want is for a sharp crystal to be the reason you are tossing and turning!

 Which one of these crystals do you want to add to your dreamwork?